Polanski snubs French Oscars fearing 'lynching' - France 24

 "Distinguishing Polanski is spitting in the face of all victims," she said.
 "It means raping women isn't that bad."

+"I judge him on his talent rather than his private life," she added.

+The 85-year-old, who now lives as a virtual recluse, said she regretted never making a film with the director.

-The entire board of the French film academy which awards the Cesars was forced to resign early this month after Polanski's movie became the favourite to lift the top prizes.
+Even so, the entire board of the French film academy which awards the Cesars resigned early this month after Polanski's movie became the favourite to lift the top prizes.

 - 'Sick minds' -